Sbouber/mujs-taint/README.md

 # mujs-taint (WIP)
 Taint tracking for MuJS

-This modification of mujs adds basic taint tracking to variables (just strings for now).
+This modification of MuJS adds basic taint tracking to variables (just strings for now).
 Taint is currently not applied on a byte level.

 ## The following function can be used to apply taint to a variable: